-- Please note: if you are a non-EU citizen that needs a visa to enter the Schengen area, the inviting organisation will have to apply for a long-stay entry visa (Machtiging tot Voorlopig Verblijf (MVV)) and a permission to work- and residence permit at the same time.
-You will have to collect the MVV at a Dutch embassy or consulate in your country of origin.
+- Please note: if you are a non-EU citizen not already in the possession of a residence permit for the Netherlands, the inviting organisation will have to apply for a long-stay entry visa (Machtiging tot Voorlopig Verblijf (MVV)) and a permission to work- and residence permit at the same time.
+Check if you need an MVV here.
+You will be asked to collect the MVV at a Dutch embassy or consulate in your country of origin.
 This means that you cannot apply for this residence permit from inside the Netherlands.

 * Please refer to artikel 1 lid 1 aanhef onder a no. 7 en lid 2 van Besluit uitvoering Wet arbeid vreemdelingen (in Dutch).

 ** Please refer to §34 and §34a Bijlage I Regeling uitvoering Wet arbeid vreemdelingen (in Dutch).

 If you are a non-EU citizen already in the possession of a residence permit in the Netherlands for example for the purpose of study, looking for work after your studies or cultural exchange you can switch to a residence permit for the purpose of self-employment based on the cultural interest your presence in the Netherlands serves***.